vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 312 commits since the previous release, including 141 fixes.
+More than 317 commits since the previous release, including 143 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Wed Mar 30 02:42:09 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Thu Mar 31 02:39:08 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER